White House says U.S. communicating with Iran over detained Americans

 “We will ensure that Russia understands where the United States draws the line on this kind of activity,” Sullivan said.

-Reporting by Michael Martina and Chris Sanders; Editing by Lisa Shumaker and Daniel Wallis
+Reporting by Michael Martina and Chris Sanders in Washington, and Parisa Hafezi in Dubai; Editing by Lisa Shumaker and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.